-The investment strategy guides investment decisions based on factors decisions based on factors such as investment objectives and risk tolerance.
+guides investment decisions based on factors such as investment objectives and risk tolerance.
 The investment strategy used to attain the environmental and/or social characteristics promoted by the Fund is described below.

 The Investment Manager monitors the Fund's WACI compared to that of the Index and adjusts it so that it remains at least 25% lower than the Index.